simonklee/opentui-tex/README.md

 ### Unicode cells

-`UnicodeTexBackend` parses a bounded subset of TeX math into an abstract syntax tree (AST).
-It lays out fractions, roots, scripts, accents, aligned equations, matrices, cases, and annotated braces as two-dimensional terminal cells.
-Arrays honor `l`, `c`, `r`, and vertical rules; continued fractions accept `[l]` and `[r]`.
+`UnicodeTexBackend` parses a bounded subset of TeX math into an abstract syntax tree.
+It arranges fractions, roots, scripts, accents, aligned equations, matrices, cases, and annotated braces as two-dimensional terminal cells.
+Arrays support `l`, `c`, `r`, and vertical rules.
+Continued fractions accept `[l]` and `[r]`.
 Font commands preserve bold and italic attributes or select Unicode mathematical alphabets.

 The output remains selectable terminal text. `string-width` measures the output.
 The backend is stateless and synchronous, and `renderSync` is public.
 It needs no cache or explicit destruction.

-Use `strict: true` when you need to distinguish supported math from source that should remain unrendered:
+To distinguish supported math from source that should remain unrendered, use `strict: true`:

 ```ts
 const output = new UnicodeTexBackend().renderSync({